Anthony Joseph Zerilli: Hazel Park Raceway and the Spaghetti Palace

 In 1949, Zerilli became president of the Hazel Park Racing Association and Track in Hazel Park, Michigan, a suburb of Detroit.
 Originally planned as an auto track, Hazel Park Raceway was the first modern 5/8-mile horse racing track in Michigan.
 With family help, Zerilli had purchased a controlling interest in the operation for US$50,000.

 Over the next twenty-three years, Hazel Park produced an estimated $15,000,000 a year in revenue, netting an annual profit for its investors of $1,200,000.
 During this period state law limited pari-mutuel betting to the races run at the track.
 Although listed as the number one man in the Hazel Park operation, Zerilli is thought to have deferred to his cousin Jack Tocco in business dealings.

 Hazel Park was such a financial success that in August 1970 Zerilli, Tocco, and Dominic "Fats" Corrado decided to develop another race track.
 The three men invested $2,500,000 in 280 acre of land in Hollywood, Florida, to construct a second horse racing complex.
-But the second project, to be called Hazel Park South, was cancelled after Zerilli ran into legal problems in Las Vegas.(See below) Because of his legal difficulties, Zerillli cancelled the Hazel Park South project; in 1972, he and his partners sold the Hazel Park Raceway in Michigan.
+But the second project, to be called Hazel Park South, was cancelled after Zerilli ran into legal problems in Las Vegas.(See below) Because of his legal difficulties, Zerilli cancelled the Hazel Park South project; in 1972, he and his partners sold the Hazel Park Raceway in Michigan.
 Zerilli made $780,000 from his 92,634 shares.

 With this revenue, Zerilli invested in several other businesses, including the Spaghetti Palace restaurant, established in 1968 near the Macomb Mall in Roseville, Michigan.
 Zerilli used this restaurant as his headquarters.
 It continued as a popular venue in Roseville under the direction of Joseph Zerilli, Rosalie Zerilli and Jack Giannosa before closing in the early 1990s.